SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/battle/battle_holding_survey_qc.md

 ![](battle_holding_survey_qc_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-most of the jacks are 0
+Most of the jacks are 0

 **Numeric Summary of jacks over Period of Record**